typescript-cheatsheets/react/README.md

 ## Prerequisites

 1. good understanding of [React](https://reactjs.org)
-2. familiarity with [TypeScript Types](https://www.typescriptlang.org/docs/handbook/basic-types.html) ([2ality's guide](http://2ality.com/2018/04/type-notation-typescript.html) is helpful)
+2. familiarity with [TypeScript Basic Types](https://www.typescriptlang.org/docs/handbook/basic-types.html) ([2ality's guide](http://2ality.com/2018/04/type-notation-typescript.html) is helpful)
 3. having read [the TypeScript section in the official React docs](https://reactjs.org/docs/static-type-checking.html#typescript).
+4. having read [the React section of the new TypeScript playground](http://www.typescriptlang.org/play/index.html?jsx=2&esModuleInterop=true&e=181#example/typescript-with-react) (optional: also step through the 40+ examples under [the playground's](http://www.typescriptlang.org/play/index.html) Examples section)

 This guide will always assume you are starting with the latest TypeScript version.
 Notes for older versions will be in expandable `<details>` tags.